conduktor/conduktor-docs/docs/guides/reference/metric-reference.md

 ---
-title: Metrics Reference
+title: Metrics reference
 displayed: false
 description: Prometheus metrics available for Console
 ---

-# Metrics Reference

 Console exposes metrics using the Prometheus format for your Kafka resources and Console health that you can scrape and send to your external log management system.

-## Kafka Metrics Reference
+## Kafka metrics reference

 The metrics endpoint is located on `/monitoring/metrics` of your deployed Console instance.
 Data points are refreshed every 30 seconds.